Break the tether of fear and re-discover your freedom.

 Stories like this are in every business startup, whether descended from the clans that scattered South after the battle of Culloden, the Jewish immigrants that re-settled the Huguenot areas of London’s East end, the refugees from Uganda or Somalia, or modern day immigrants from across the EU.
 Immigrants are industrious.

 The original British Nationality Act 1948 enabled the right of all 800 million British Empire subjects to live and work in Britain.
-There was a presumption of course, that they would not all want travel to Britain en masse.
+There was a presumption of course, that they would not all want to come to Britain en masse.

 Mass migration was encouraged to help rebuild the country after the Second World War to fill labour shortages like for the newly created NHS and for London Transport.
 The first of the Windrush generation brought 492 Jamaican’s to Brixton and that ship the ‘Empire Windrush’ continued to ferry migrants from the Caribbean until 1954.